stevencmann2/Google_Books_React/README.md

 ### Local Use

-* clone this repo to a directory use the clone button above using Terminal or desired CLI
+* use the clone button above using Terminal or desired CLI
+* clone this repo to a local directory
-* run command 'npm instal'l to install necessary dependencies
+* run command 'npm install' to install necessary dependencies
 * then run command 'npm start' to launch the application